AdityaSavara/UnitTesterSG/README.txt

 This software is designed to be able to unit test arrays, strings, as well as nested and deeply nested objects (including arrays with tuples inside, arrays with strings inside, etc.).
 The software is compatable with nested objects, and thus has a dependency on the nestedObjectsFunctions module within.
 The software takes *calculated* results and then compares them to *expected* results.
 If no expected results are available (or they do not match the calculated results) the software then offers to store the calculated results as expected results for next time.
 Importantly, the software can also compare lists /arrays with multiple types of objects inside of them.

 EXAMPLES:
-Provided are multiple test cases in ExampleFiles: some have hard coded results while test 11 one shows how make a test file using an external function for a simulation/processing.
+Test12 and Test13 have been made to be very easy to follow for typical usage.
+Thes can serve as templates of what a test file should look like during practical use.

-A typical template of what a test file should look like during practical use is in test_11.py.
-This file uses a simple function to sum values in a list together.
+Also provided are multiple test cases in ExampleFiles: some have hard coded results while test 11 one shows how make a test file using an external function for a simulation/processing.
+Test 11 uses a simple function to sum values in a list together.

 In general, test files should be named test_N.py, where N is an integer test number.
 Then, to run the tests, either UnitTesterSG.runUnitTests() or UnitTesterSG.pytestDriver() must be called from within the same directory as the tests, or a parent directory of the tests.
 With either of these commands, UnitTesterSG will run the test files contained in its directory and also in any of the direct subdirectories.
 This repository has two simple files, runUnitTesterSG.py and runPytestDriver.py to demonstrate usage.